jcolag/entropy-arbitrage/2026-06-14-take-pride.md

 Do I truly believe that conservatives don't specifically want to inflict pain on an already-marginalized population?
 Absolutely not.
 These people have shown over and over that they have such deep insecurity that they need to constantly inflict pain to feel in-control.
 They have this deep in their culture, from insulting nicknames to their literal pedophilia ring to warmongering to loving inflation to depriving people of health care.

 However, do I truly believe that they have this suffering as their end goal?
 Again, absolutely not.
 They definitely want to force us to conform to their pathetic narrow gender roles, and will happily start using bathroom, sports, and whatever-comes-next bills as a pretext to demand that random people to prove their secondary sex characteristics[^8jPS6k] match their ID, and which match their gender presentation.
-We have *already seen it* with their obsession with transgender women in women's sports, where they want to "protect" girls and women from alleged molestation---of sharing a locker room with someone whose identity differs from their sex assigned at birth, but not [actual molestation by authority figures](https://en.wikipedia.org/wiki/USA_Gymnastics_sex_abuse_scandal)---by forcing every participant to drop their pants for whatever inspection an authority figure decides makes sense.
+We have *already seen it* with their obsession with transgender women in women's sports, where they want to "protect" girls and women from alleged molestation---of sharing a locker room with someone whose identity differs from their sex assigned at birth, but not {% wiki USA_Gymnastics_sex_abuse_scandal|actual molestation by authority figures|en %}---by forcing every participant to drop their pants for whatever inspection an authority figure decides makes sense.

 [^8jPS6k]:  What they call something thoroughly inaccurate, like "biological sex," even though you can't find a strict binary anywhere in genetics or anatomy unless you ignore an enormous number of people.